Lead Maintenance Technician

 Education/Experience/Skills Required:

-- Knowledge of generally acceptable safety practices, materials handling and inventory control.
+• Knowledge of acceptable safety practices, materials handling and inventory control.

 Other Information